barghouthi/cs704/README.md

 This is another abstract interpretation resource.

-* [AI] Abramsky and Hankin, <a href="https://www.cs.virginia.edu/~weimer/2007-615/reading/AbramskiAI.pdf"> An Introduction to Abstract Interpretation.
+* [AI] Abramsky and Hankin, <a href="https://www.cs.virginia.edu/~weimer/2007-615/reading/AbramskiAI.pdf"> An Introduction to Abstract Interpretation.</a>

 There are multiple courses at other universities that overlap with the material we cover in CS704.
 Here are some that I found helpful: